 Management itself is difficult.
 Doing project management remotely is a big challenge and the best thing you can do to simplify it will be to build a virtual workspace, supported by remote or "cloud" management tools.

 Data-driven management and analytics

 Last but not least, we have something for me is fundamental.
 Data-Driven Management (Data-Driven Management).
 For those of us who have been applying agile management techniques for several years, metrics are a key part of the work.
 What is not measured, can not be improved.

-While you may think of metrics as a pressure measure - and in many cases sadly they are - the proper use of metrics and trending data are a very powerful tool for management and self-management.
+While metrics can be thought of as a pressure measure - and in many cases sadly are - the proper use of metrics and trend data are a very powerful tool for management and self-management.

 With the growth of the agile movement we have seen the flourishing of measurement and diagnostic models such as OKR - Objectives and Key Results - and GGM - Goal Question Metric.

 For project management scholars, metrics are the cornerstone of decision making and preventive and corrective actions.
 But, beyond academia, is it possible to apply metrics continuously and effectively in projects?
 Precisely for this reason, AI and automation appear as a trend for this 2021.

 Tips on metrics-based decisions